Top 10: Enterprise Content Management platforms

 2017.
 SharePoint 2016 finally added SharePoint Framework Support

-One of the big reasons Microsoft pushed SharePoint Framework into general availability in February was to attract more developer talent into the SharePoint ecosystem.
-And now with the release of SharePoint Feature Pack 2 (FP2), the company finally gives Framework support to users of SharePoint 2016.
-Framework is a page and web part model that provides full support for client-side SharePoint development, easy integration with SharePoint data and support for open source tooling.
-The release will make it easier for SharePoint 2016 customers and third-party developers to build SharePoint-focused solutions.
+Microsoft's objective in launching SharePoint Framework into general availability in February was to attract a wider pool of developers to the SharePoint ecosystem.
+Now, with the introduction of SharePoint Feature Pack 2 (FP2), the company extends Framework support to users of SharePoint 2016.
+Framework serves as a page and web part model, offering comprehensive assistance for client-side SharePoint development, seamless integration with SharePoint data, and compatibility with open source tools.
+This release simplifies the process for SharePoint 2016 users and third-party developers to construct solutions centered around SharePoint.

 2010.
 IBM unveiles SaaS version of Lotus Domino